Tj-Ward/Easy-PCA/README.md

 # ---Removed---

-Removed from git because it is not being maintained
+Removed from git because it is not being maintained.

-# -------------

 # Easy voxelwise principal component analysis (PCA) implemented for positron emission tomography (PET) scans.